0xdevsachin/Spacestagram/README.md

 # Spacestagram

 Spacestagram built using ReactJS.
-I fetch the Images and it's metadata From NASA Api User can Share Images
+It fetch the Images and it's metadata From NASA Api User can Share Images
 User can like Post and See their Liked images on Like Page